misomip/misomip.github.io/misomip2_dir/misomip2_submissions.md

 ### 2. Create a Zenodo archive

 We will use [Zenodo](https://zenodo.org/) to host MISOMIP2 contributions.
-Please follow the steps below.
+Each participant should upload their data to a personal archive, retaining full ownership and control, including the ability to update or remove their submission.
+We will then access the data directly from these archives for processing.
+To upload your data to Zenodo, please follow the steps below.

 #### 2.1 Sign in / Create an account